 What’s Your Career Transition Story?

 I’d love to hear your thoughts in the comments box below.
-Or asking yourself those questions quietly at home is also encouraged.
+Or ask yourself those questions quietly at home.
+We’re talking about these kinds of things in the The Caring Introvert Clubhouse and would love to hear your stories and questions.